EurekaDAO/EurekaDAO.github.io/_posts/2022-07-10-Introducing_Eureka_DAO.md

     1. JS
     2. Swift
 2. Business Citadel
-  * Business Citadel a multi-purpose multi-sig platform allowing businesses to create their Web3 presence, store business funds and information, as well as provide an identity management solutions for employees based on AuthFlow.
-This first version of the software will not support other Fungible or NonFungible tokens while we explore the nessissary KYC/KYB requirments.
-Business Citadel aims to be a one stop shop for businesses to manage their employees and eventually provide a system for businesses to interact with each other both in person and within Web3 applications.
+  * Business Citadel is a multi-purpose multi-sig platform allowing businesses to create their Web3 presence, store business funds and information, as well as provide an identity management solution for employees based on AuthFlow.
+This first version of the software will not support other Fungible or NonFungible tokens while we explore the necessary KYC/KYB requirements.
+Business Citadel aims to be a one-stop-shop for businesses to manage their employees and eventually provide a system for businesses to interact with each other both in person and within Web3 applications.

 Check back soon for more information about the DAO, how to get involved, and our release timeline.